 The gallantry awards presented to the soldiers of India may be divided into two main categories – War Time Gallantry Awards and Peace Time Gallantry Awards.

-Param Vir Chakra- Param Vir Chakra is regarded as the highest War-time gallantry award.
+Param Vir Chakra is regarded as the highest War-time gallantry award.
 It is awarded to the officers or the listed personnel of the Indian Armed Forces.
-The award was started on 26th January 1950 to praise the bravery and valour shown by a soldier on the battlefield while facing the enemy.
+The award was started on January 26, 1950 to praise the bravery and valour shown by a soldier on the battlefield while facing the enemy.
 Till date, 20 soldiers from the Army and 1 from the Navy have received the Param Vir Chakra.

-Kirti Chakra- Kirti Chakra is the peacetime equivalent to Maha Vir Chakra.
-This award is normally presented for bravery shown during work such as counterinsurgency operations.
+Kirti Chakra is the peace time equivalent to Maha Vir Chakra.
+This award is normally presented for bravery shown during work such as counter insurgency operations.

-Shaurya Chakra- Shaurya Chakra is the peacetime equivalent of Vir Chakra.
+Shaurya Chakra is the peace time equivalent of Vir Chakra.
 Earlier before 1967, the award was known as “Ashoka Chakra Part 3”.
 This award is also given to the soldiers or police officers for their supreme bravery away from the battlefield.

 All these awards can be presented posthumously too.